By: /

 Frogs and Other Amphibians in Andasibe-Mantadia National Park

-Andasibe-Mantadia National Park is home to many amphibians, including fascinating, notable species such as the tomato frog and golden mantella.
-These captivating creatures add bursts of color to the park and play vital roles in the ecosystem.
+Andasibe-Mantadia National Park is home to many amphibians, including notable species such as the tomato frog and golden mantella:

-• Tomato Frog: The tomato frog is a large, brightly colored species that uses its red hue as a warning signal to deter potential predators.
-Its striking appearance is a prime example of aposematism in the animal kingdom.
+- Tomato Frog: The tomato frog is a large, brightly colored species that uses its red hue as a warning signal to deter potential predators.
+Its striking appearance is a great example of aposematism in the animal kingdom.

 Frogs and other amphibians do their part to keep the park’s ecosystem balanced by providing insect population control (which curbs the spread of diseases) and nutrient cycling as their tadpoles contribute to transferring nutrients within aquatic areas.